MBSE-MASC/mbse-masc/EngineeringNotebooks/PATEW_Journal.md

 ![Model Redo](./resources/model_redo.PNG)

 #### Reflection
-Although this semester started a bit slow on tasks, we met with our customer multiple times and were able to get a very strong start on this semester.
+Although it was rough coming back to this semester, due to difference in schedule from last semester and all members dealing with graduation credit approvals, we still got to meet with our customer multiple times and were able to get a very strong start on this semester.
 I think we will be able to easily accompish the overall goals we set for this semester.
 Next sprint, we will begin implementing the FMEA analysis plugin and will hopefully be able to generate an accurate fault tree for our model!

 Number of client meetings: ~3
 Number of team meetings: ~8